kriszyp/nodules/README.md

 ==================================

 You can still use nodules programmatically without having to start Node with nodules as the starting script.
-You can use nodules's ensure function to asynchronously load an nodules's entry module:
+You can use Nodules's ensure function to asynchronously load an Nodules's entry module:

     require("nodules").ensure("http://somesite.com/foo", function(require){
       require("./foo");